For direct volume purchases at a discounted rate, contact us (U.S. and U.K only)

 How to get a hold of us or "Hold That Thought"

-We love our customers, especially when they love us (if not, perhaps you might consider "holding that thought."
+We love our customers, especially when they appreciate us (if not, perhaps you might consider 'holding that thought.'
 We know we will).
 We are not open for business in any physical sense of the word.
-No store front, no windows to smash, no nothin' -- only online and in print.
-Our books are as physical as we get.
-See you in the ether or see you in print!
+No storefront, no windows to smash, no nothin' -- only online and in print.
+Our books, including those by French authors like Léon Bloy, represent our physical presence.
+We specialize in Catholic literature, so see you in the ether or see you in print!

 Our address: Somewhere between Fairbanks, AK and Eureka, CA, in the beautiful Pacific Northwest (we wished it were Quebec, France, Italy or Taiwan instead, or some other galaxy far, far away...)